axocomm/lambda.codes/resources/pages/about/experience.md

 evaluating and moving some tests over to [Midje](https://github.com/marick/Midje) to eventually replace RSpec.

-I also hope to work closely with DevOps in the coming weeks to start working on development workstation provisioning to replace time-consuming manual setup for new machines.

 ### ProTech Internet Group (present)

 I began working on small projects with ProTech in 2012 and continued over the